-Financial year 2014 was another year of strong top line premium growth and improved profitability for the Group, albeit below our original expectations.
+Financial year 2014 (FY14) was another year of strong top line premium growth and improved profitability for the Group, albeit below our original expectations.
 Operating profit grew 4.3% to \$72.3 million and earnings per share by 3.9% to 15.9 cents, compared with 15.3 cents the previous fiscal year.
 Return on equity remained very impressive at 20.8%.

-As will be evident from this report, it wasn't entirely smooth sailing for our core Australian Residents Health Insurance business (arhi) during FY14.
-High claims experience, in particular on a new extras only product which saw a gross margin loss of \$8.8 million during FY14 as well as growing policyholder lapse were notable headwinds.
-Our arhi operating profit of \$57.0 million was down 3.5% on the previous year and saw our net margin decline to just 4.2%, which is well outside our target range of 5% - 5.5%.
-We've moved quickly to redress our arhi profit margin (including a 7.99% average premium increase from 1 April 2014) and we are confident about arhi's future earnings growth prospects.
+As will be evident from this report, it wasn't entirely smooth sailing for our core Australian Residents Health Insurance (arhi) business during FY14.
+High claims experience, in particular on a new extras only product which saw a gross margin loss of \$8.8 million during FY14, as well as growing policyholder lapse, were notable headwinds.
+Our arhi operating profit of \$57.0 million was down 3.5% on the previous year and saw our net margin decline to just 4.2%, which is outside our target range of 5.0% to 5.5%.
+We've moved quickly to redress our arhi profit margin (including a 7.99% average premium increase from 1 April 2014, however our products still remain price competitive) and we are confident about arhi's future earnings growth prospects.
 Rising healthcare spending and claims experience however leave no room for complacency.

 Pleasingly, our established adjacent businesses all performed well in FY14.
 International workers (iwhi) grew earnings by 12.1% to \$9.4 million.
-International students (ishi) grew revenue by more than 110% and made a profit for the first time since its inception four years ago of \$1.9 million.
-While nib New Zealand contributed \$7.4 million in earnings and our life and travel insurance lines \$2.2 million.
+International students (ishi) grew revenue by more than 110% and made a profit for the first time since its inception four years ago of \$1.9 million. nib New Zealand contributed \$7.4 million in earnings and our life and travel insurance lines \$2.2 million.
 Collectively, our non-arhi businesses contributed 25.4% of our Group operating profit, compared to 24.0% in FY13.
-The good performances of these businesses reflect a real determination in the company to diversify and create enterprise value by leveraging existing assets, infrastructure and capability.
-And there are more in the pipeline.
+The performance of these businesses reflect a real determination by the company to diversify and create enterprise value by leveraging existing assets, infrastructure and capability.
+We continue to explore adjacent business diversification opportunities.

 Investment performance was also strong.
-We achieved a total return of \$29.7 million which represented a yield of approximately 5.6%.
+We achieved a total return of \$29.7 million, which represented a yield of approximately 5.6%.